FairoosFiras/gaia-free/README.md

 For more details, see the [Detailed Documentation](docs/README.md).

-## Contributing
+## 🤝 Contributing

-This project is Source-Available.
 We welcome contributions from the community!

-Please Note: This is a commercial project owned by Boundless Games, LLC.
-To ensure the long-term sustainability of the project, all contributors must sign a Contributor Assignment Agreement (CAA) transferring ownership of their contribution to the Company.

-This is a volunteer-only opportunity.

-You will be prompted to sign the agreement digitally via our CLA bot when you open a Pull Request.

-Please do not contribute if you expect compensation or employment.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on:
+- How to fork and submit pull requests
+- The Contributor License Agreement (CLA) process
+- Best practices for contributing to this project